Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

 \textit{AI management} covers the broader management practices surrounding AI development and deployment.
 It includes 40 questions that evaluate the ongoing monitoring, updating, and governance of AI systems, ensuring that they remain aligned with ethical principles and organizational goals throughout their lifecycle.
 Specifically, 22 questions are derived from the ISO AI management standard, addressing comprehensive AI management practices including AI project management, risk management, competency management, and leadership management.

-\section{Case study}
+\section{Case Study}

-\subsection{RAI risk assessment in Scientific Research}
+\subsection{RAI Risk Assessment in Scientific Research}

 \textbf{Case study overview.} We have evaluated the ethical risks associated with eight AI projects, designated PR1 to PR8, within a national research organization in Australia.
 These projects primarily focus on scientific research and incorporate AI as a component of broader research initiatives.
-Each project has distinct goals (see Table~\ref{tab:AI4MProjects}) and operates across various sectors such as food security and quality, health and well-being, and sustainable energy.
+Each project has distinct goals and operates across various sectors such as food security and quality, health and well-being, and sustainable energy.
 Given that these projects are in their early stages, they provide a valuable opportunity to integrate best practices in responsible AI for future development.
 The hierarchy of the project teams was relatively flat, consisting of a \textit{Project Lead} who manages the entire research project, multiple \textit{Work Package Leads} who oversee sections of the research project, and \textit{Researchers} who report to the Work Package Leads.

-We conducted this case study to primarily serve three purposes concerning the RAI Question Bank: \begin{enumerate} \item To test the feasibility of the RAI Question Bank in assessing ethical AI risks, which is one of the key use cases of the RAI Question Bank. \item To identify the challenges of using the question bank when applied in a real-world project. \item To test the question bank in a specific context—in this case, scientific research using AI. \end{enumerate}

-\textbf{The role of RAI--QB.} Prior to conducting the risk assessment, we developed a dedicated risk register template that includes essential risk assessment components such as risk ID, risk category, risk description, risk causes, existing mitigation measures, risk owners, and interview questions. the RAI Question Bank was integral to this template, serving as the foundation for developing risk assessment categories, different assessment levels, and interview questions.
-For instance, the risk assessment register adhered to the risk concept map for RAI, which includes 26 risk themes (see Figure ~\ref{fig:concept map}).
-Additionally, it utilized the three question levels and corresponding questions from the RAI Question Bank to formulate interview questions for each of these risk themes.
+\textbf{Preparation— Development of a risk register template.} Prior to conducting the risk assessment, we developed a dedicated risk register template that includes essential risk assessment components such as risk ID, risk category, risk description, risk causes, existing mitigation measures, risk owners, and interview questions.
+The RAI Question Bank was integral to this template, serving as the foundation for developing risk assessment categories, different assessment levels, and interview questions.
+The risk assessment register adhered to the risk categorization which includes 26 themes (see Figure ~\ref{fig:concept map}).
+Additionally, it utilized the three question levels and corresponding questions from the RAI Question Bank to formulate interview questions for each of these themes.